veertuinc/anka-docs/aws-ec2-mac.md

 To get up and running with our AWS EC2 Mac instances using our Marketplace AMI, you'll need to navigate to one of the Marketplace AMI Product URLs listed above and go through the process of subscribing.
 [Take a look at the official AMI Subscription documentation to understand how to subscribe.](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-ami-subscriptions.html)

-Once subscribed, you can start launching AMIs.
+Once subscribed, you can start launching AMIs. **Marketplace AMIs require `Instance metadata service` to be enabled.**

 {{< include file="_partials/ec2-mac-amis/prep-steps.md" >}}